parrt/msds692/notes/scraping.md

 Then we can parse / test that all we want without getting shut down by Reddit.

+Let's say we want all the "Comments" links.
 By inspecting a comment link on that page with the browser (using developer tools), we can find its distinguishing characteristics:

 ```
 <a rel="nofollow" data-click-id="comments" data-test-id="comments-page-link-num-comments"